unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Outline.md

 Specify the furthest distance, where the outline width changes with the distance between the camera and the object.
 The outline will be zero at this distance.

 #### Nearest Distance to draw with Outline Width
 Specify the closest distance, where the outline width changes with the distance between the camera and the object.
-At this distance, the outline will be the maximum width set by Outline_Width.
+At this distance, the outline will be the max width set by Outline_Width.

 ### Outline Color Map
 Apply a texture as outline color map.

 ### Baked Normal Map
-Normal maps with vertex normals previously baked in from other models can be loaded as an addition when setting up normal inversion outlines.
+Normal maps with vertex normals  baked in from other models can be loaded as an addition when setting up normal inversion outlines.